kadena-io/pact-5/docs/builtins/Database/describe-keyset.md

 ## Return values

-The `describe-keyset` function returns an object containing metadata about the specified keyset.
+The `describe-keyset` function returns a guard.

 The returned object includes the following properties: